nckhrdy/EC327_Project/README.md

   Also, make sure that the divice and the Raspberry Pi is connected to the same WiFi.

 ## Give Permission to .sh File
   Because we wanted to excute shell command from .java file, we needed to give a permission to .sh file to excute command from the file.
-In order to do so, open Terminal (for Mac) or Cygwin (for Windows) and type the following command
+In order to do so, open Terminal[^1] and type the following command
   ```
   chmod u+r+x command.sh
   ```
 In Terminal or Cygwin, make sure you are in the same directly as the .sh file is in.

+[^1]: on Windows, download Cygwin and run the command there